-The relational research program offers a methodological framework for the study of the social world.
+The relational approach offers a methodological framework for the study of the social world.
 It provides a means to frame scholarly inquiry and structure an argument in a thesis, paper, book, or conference paper.
-Built upon a very Bourdieusian craft of scholarship, but without any great loyalty of reverence, Dr Eacott’s relational approach comprises five relational extensions:
+Built upon a very Bourdieusian craft of scholarship, but without any great loyalty of reverence, A/Prof Eacott’s relational approach comprises five relational extensions:

 - The centrality of “organizing” in the social world creates an ontological complicity in researchers (and others) that makes it difficult to epistemologically break from ordinary language;